TomyDurazno/ChromeExtensions/README.md

 # ChromeExtensions

-A handfull of different extensions for Chrome
+A handfull of extensions for Chrome